appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 ```

 ## 3. Image
 **Description/Summary**: The `Image` composable displays images from resources, bitmaps, or painters.
-It supports scaling, alpha, color filters, and shapes like circles[5][6].
+It supports scaling, alpha, color filters, and shapes like circles.

 **Sample Kotlin Code**:
 ```kotlin